johannlilly/youtube_decypher-media_ethereum-dapp/README.md

 	> web3.sha3("password")
 	'0xb68fe43f0d1a0d7aef123722670be50268e15365401c442f8806ef83b612976b'

+> Note: there are better ways of generating entropy than SHA of SHA.
+For example, using the keythereum library, which has better cryptographic functions.
+Another is the bip-0032 algorithm, which generates the 12 word phrases.

 No matter how many times you hash the string, the same result will be generated.
 If you change even one character, you will get a completely different string.

 SHA has an interesting use-case for fingerprinting documents.
 You can generate the SHA hash of a file, then if somebody changes even one character in that string, you will know that somebody altered the file because the SHA hash will be different.